Growing Eucalyptus in Patio Pots

 You could take any Eucalyptus tree and stick it in any old pot in some sort of compost and it will grow (after a fashion), but if you would like fabulous results, read on!
 You can also get in touch directly with any questions that you might have.

 What are the growing conditions going to be like?

 The ideal location for your potted Eucalyptus would be in a sunny position, where it is easy for you to water on a regular basis.
 It can sit happily amongst other potted plants, provided it is not in shade.
 Eucalyptus look great when grown along with a collection of other plants, like providing the foliage in a flower arrangement.

 - a jungle look: potted Phormium, lush Banana plants, Acacia, vibrant Canna lilies and spikey Cordylines.

 - a cottage look: early and late bulbs, dahlia, lavender, roses, and other perennials that enjoy the sun, with mixed ferns filling the shady gaps.

 What to avoid:

-Windy exposed positions.
+Windy exposed positions are best avoided.
 Any tree species in a pot will keep falling over and require far too much watering, it's going to dry out and shrivel and you will become depressed!

 Dark gloomy locations under other trees: Eucalyptus require full sun.
-They will only brighten up a dark corner for a few weeks, after that, they will become depressed!
+They will only brighten up a dark corner for a few weeks, after that, they will suffer!

 To help prevent your pot falling over in windy weather, you could try the following:-